J.League designated special players: System information

 The system, in place since 1998, aims to provide high potential players "a suitable environment in accordance with the player's ability."
 Most young players are registered with their university or high school until they are at least 18 and as such cannot be registered with another team.
 The 'designated special players' system allows J.League clubs to invite a maximum of three players to train and play in J.League competitions, without changing their registration status from their current registered team.
 Therefore, during this time, the player is allowed to play for both their educational institution and their J.League club.
-This provides the players an opportunity to train and play at a higher level, whilst also giving the clubs an opporutinity to sell themselves as a potential destination upon completion of their studies.
+This provides the players an opportunity to train and play at a higher level, whilst also giving the clubs an opportunity to sell themselves as a potential destination upon completion of their studies.
 Although most of the time players go on to sign a professional contract with their host club, there is no guarantees or assurances that it will always be the case.

 A player is eligible to become a designated special players if they fulfill the following requirements: